How to Do

-The forward lunge with rotation stretch should begin with good posture to avoid injury.
+The rotation stretched forward lunge should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the forward lunge with rotation stretch.
+If any pain is experienced, immediately stop the rotation stretched forward lunge.

 1. Standing with your feet shoulder-width apart is a good idea.

 2. Hold a medicine ball in front of you with your elbows bent at about 90 degrees.
 If you're just getting started, you might want to do the move without the weights until your strength improves.

 1. Step forward with your right foot into a basic lunge position.
 Keep your knee over your right foot when you bend your knee (don't twist at the knee).

 2. Twist your upper body to the right from your midsection.
 Squeeze your glutes and keep your core engaged.